karenjex/CV/index.md

 ### Volunteer Positions

-#### PostgreSQL Europe: Vice-Treasurer & Diversity Task Force Lead (2024 - present)
+#### [PostgreSQL Europe](https://www.postgresql.eu/) Board: Vice-Treasurer & Diversity Task Force Lead (2024 - present)

 I was elected to the PostgreSQL Europe board of directors in 2024, where I serve as vice-treasurer.
-During my term, I founded, and am leading, the PostgreSQL Europe Diversity Task Force to improve diversity within the PostgreSQL Europe community.
+During my term, I founded, and am leading, the [PostgreSQL Europe Diversity Task Force](https://www.postgresql.eu/diversity/) to improve diversity within the PostgreSQL Europe community.
 I have documented both internal processes and guidelines for conference organisers, and I am working to make the work of the Board more transparent and to encourage participation from new PostgreSQL Europe community members.

-#### RightsTech Women, Geneva: Robotics/Coding Coach (2019 - present)
+#### [RightsTech Women, Geneva](https://rightstech.org/): Robotics/Coding Coach (2019 - present)

 Volunteering as a coach for an organization that campaigns for women’s rights in STEM provides me with the opportunity to share my passion for technology and to encourage and mentor young women in a fun, supportive environment.